 It is excreted into breast milk in insignificant amount.
-Not absorbed by the intestine.
+(Ito 1990, Fleiss 1985)

 It is commonly prescribed to children and newborns.

 Several medical societies and expert authors consider the use of this medication to be safe or very probably safe during breastfeeding.
 (Hale, Middleton 2020, Briggs 2015, Schaefer 2015)

 American Academy of Pediatrics: medication usually compatible with breastfeeding.(AAP 2001)